- Gra-Rock

 Strong aggregates: Aggregates are the larger stones used in concrete, bonded together by the cement.
 Weak aggregates make weaker concrete, while strong aggregates result in stronger concrete.

-Curing: If concrete is allowed to dry out while curing, the hardening process will stop.
-Though the concrete may seem hard, it will fail more quickly if it is not able to cure completely (concrete sets within 24-48 hours, but won’t cure for around 28 days).
+Curing: If concrete is allowed to dry out while curing, the hardening process will stop, and the concrete will weaken.
+Though the concrete may seem hard, it will fail more quickly if it cannot cure completely (concrete sets within 24-48 hours but won’t cure for around 28 days).

 Other materials: Some concrete additives and materials like steel reinforcing bars or reinforcing fibers increase concrete strength.